MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Set-AzureRmEnvironment.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmEnvironment** cmdlet sets endpoints and metadata for connecting to an instance of azure_2.
+The **Set-AzureRmEnvironment** cmdlet sets endpoints and metadata for connecting to an instance of Azure.

 ## EXAMPLES